-For this week’s Church at Home Bible study, we’re going to invite you to reflect on three moments in Scripture that show the Spirit of God at work in the world — it’s timely.
+For this week’s Bible Study Bible study, we’re going to invite you to reflect on three moments in Scripture that show the Spirit of God at work in the world — it’s timely.
 As our world continues to weather the COVID-19 pandemic, we’re entering a new season of difficulty, as leaders debate and divide over how to move forward.
 And as followers of Jesus find themselves drawn into this complex set of issues, there’s no better time to remind ourselves of the work of God’s Spirit in the world.

 In the storyline of the Bible, God’s Spirit is in the business of generating life and order out of dismal and lifeless situations.
 This usually takes place through Spirit-empowered people who live by God’s wisdom and pay attention to the needs of others.
 And there is no one who more perfectly displayed God’s life-giving wisdom than Jesus, who gave his life in a Spirit-led act of love.
 This is the same Spirit who is leading Jesus’ followers to imitate his pattern of servant-love in our world today.